wawzat/Alarm-Clock/README.md

 ## Operation
 1. Press button 1 to set alarm.
-  a.
-Turn knob to set hour.
+  - Turn knob to set hour.
-  b.
-Press knob to go to minutes entry, turn knob to set minutes.
+  - Press knob to go to minutes entry, turn knob to set minutes.
-  c.
-Press knob to go to AM / PM entry, turn knob to set AM or PM.
+  - Press knob to go to AM / PM entry, turn knob to set AM or PM.
-  d.
-Press knob to go to alarm on/off, setting turn knob to set on or off.
+  - Press knob to go to alarm on/off, setting turn knob to set on or off.
-  e.
-Press button 1 to exit at any time.
+  - Press button 1 to exit at any time.
 2. Press button 2 for mode settings
-  a.
-Initial mode setting is display brightness.
+  - Initial mode setting is display brightness.
 Turn the knob to change brightness.
-  b.
-Press the knob to go to set alarm sound.
+  - Press the knob to go to set alarm sound.
 Turn the knob to select the sound.
-  c.
-Press the knob to change volume.
+  - Press the knob to change volume.
 Turn the knob to change the volume.
-  d.
-Press the knob to go to display on/off setting.
+  - Press the knob to go to display on/off setting.
 Turn the knob to set on or off.
-     1. Note it's been a long time since I wrote this code.
+     - Note it's been a long time since I wrote this code.
 I'm not sure what this setting does.
 I think the display will turn on and off or dim automatically based on time, but I need to study the code to figure this one out.
-  e.
-Press button 2 to exit at any time.
+  - Press button 2 to exit at any time.